maketea90/messagingApp/README.md

 ## Choices

-One of the less obvious choices made was database design, specifically deciding to keep a record of all pairs of users which have a message thread with each other (the "conversations" table), and linking messages sent to the specific conversation they were a part of via the conversationId.
+One of the less obvious choices made was database design, specifically deciding to keep a record of all pairs of users which have a message thread with each other (the "conversations" table), and linking messages sent, to the specific conversation they were a part of, via the conversationId.

 # Setup